"Hamilton", American History, and the Importance of Heroes

 So what does unite America and hold Americans together through tough times?
 What makes America an incredible nation, even with its flaws, and why do so many people long to make this country their home?

-It is our values, our ideals, our shared history, and the principles of liberty, freedom, justice, and opportunity articulated by the Founders that made America such a game-changing experiment then and still to this day.
+It is our values, our ideals, our shared history, and the principles of liberty, freedom, justice, and opportunity articulated by the Founders that made America such a game-changing experiment.

 Ambitious, enterprising, courageous, and, yes, entirely human and flawed, America’s Founding Fathers turned the world upside down with their radical idea of forging a nation founded on the principle that all men are created equal and endowed by their Creator with certain alienable rights that aren't granted or supplied by the government.

 As outlined in our founding documents, it is the sole purpose of the American government and its leaders, elected by the people and accountable to the people, to defend those rights and freedoms.
-Liberty and freedom, they believed, are not created or provided.
-They must be protected.
-Some of these include:
+Liberty and freedom, they believed, are not created or provided by anyone other than a divine Creator.
+Instead, they must be protected.

 With the Declaration of Independence, the Founding Fathers laid out America’s mission statement, which it would be tasked with living up for the rest of its existence.
 And when it didn’t, the words carefully chosen by men like Thomas Jefferson, Benjamin Franklin, and John Adams, would provide justification for rightful challenge, criticism, and reform.
 We’ve seen this throughout American history, and thank God we have.